iamlaksh1/cropland-ui/README.md

 Note : App runs on port 5173 - this is port added in CORS origin list.
 If you different port, please update

+Note 2: Download the 2022 Cropland Raster from USDA and rename to 2022.tif  [Download-link](https://pdi.scinet.usda.gov/portal/apps/sites/#/cropcros/pages/download-data).
+Due to github size limit.
+Dummy file has been uploaded , please delete and use from USDA .Thanks!